Teycir/Chuckle/README.md

 ### Tips for Best Memes

 **✅ Do:**
-- Highlight short, punchy text (5-15 words works best)
+- Highlight 6-30 words (required for best results)
 - Use text with clear emotions or situations
 - Try different phrases to see what works
 - Press R or double-click to try different templates